Meet Our Team

-Dr. Ankiewicz works with men, women, and adolescents dealing with bladder and bowel issues, pelvic pain, reproductive and sexual dysfunction.
+Dr. Ankiewicz works with men, women, and adolescents dealing with bladder and bowel issues, pelvic pain, and reproductive or sexual dysfunction.
 Her clinical skills and expertise enable her clients to lead a functional and comfortable lifestyle.
 More recently, she has been doing extensive research and working on case studies to support the efficacy of physical therapy for Mondor's disease found in post breast cancer clients.
 In addition, she has been working with radiation oncologists to prevent vaginal stenosis with gynecological cancer survivors.
-Alison takes great pride in her research and has a tremendous motivation when working with patients due to the personal experience of being diagnosed with Leukemia during her childhood.
+Alison takes great pride in her research and has a tremendous motivation when working with patients due to her personal experience of being diagnosed with childhood Leukemia.

 Tamra is an avid mountaineer, summiting Mount Kilimanjaro, Pico de Orizaba, and Mount Rainier.
-She ran the Ocean Drive Marathon, and frequents the gym for weightlifting.
+She ran the Ocean Drive Marathon and frequents the gym for weightlifting.
 As a former collegiate athlete with an active lifestyle, Dr. Wroblesky has special interests in treating the female athlete, with an emphasis on preventative protocols to limit injury.
 She is a USAW certified Sport Performance Coach and works closely with several weightlifters, including Katie Montague who took home 6 gold medals when Tamra accompanied her to University Nationals in spring 2017.
-She also works closely with Crossfit boxes and USA Weightlifting to give her "Pelvic Health for Performance" lecture.
+She also works closely with CrossFit boxes and USA Weightlifting to give her "Pelvic Health for Performance" lecture.
+Her “Supercharge your Pelvis” article can be found here on USA Weightlifting’s website.
 She is an active member of the American Physical Therapy Association, who awarded her the 2017 Emerging Leader award, as well as the Section of Women’s Health.
-She is also the 2016 recipient of the Girls Scouts of the Jersey Shore "Phenomenal Woman under 40."
+She is also the 2016 recipient of the Girls Scouts of the Jersey Shore, "Phenomenal Woman under 40."

 When she’s not treating patients, Tamra is probably hiking up a mountain, reading a good book, or drinking specialty coffee.